-Voters in New York's 23rd Congressional District have elected Republican incumbent Tom Reed four times, three of which were in the redistricted 23rd.
-The seat was pinned as one of the Democratic Congressional Campaign Committee’s list of mid-term targets.
+Five Democrats are hoping to unseat Republican incumbent Tom Reed in New York’s 23rd Congressional District.
+Voters have elected Reed four times, three of which were in the redistricted 23rd.
+The seat is among the Democratic Congressional Campaign Committee’s list of mid-term targets.
 NY-23 is largely rural and spans 11 counties in the Southern Tier.

 THE BIG ISSUES

 Get your daily political fix with Capital Tonight with host Liz Benjamin throughout the campaign season.

 Rep. Tom Reed is the former Mayor of Corning and has been in office since 2010.
 He serves on the congressional Ways and Means committee.
 Reed says he is “committed to fighting for jobs and the future for families” in the district.
 His priorities include fostering bipartisanship, the economy and taxes.

 Health care: Supports “patient-centered solutions” that empower patients and doctors instead of insurance companies, repeal of the Affordable Care Act.

 Immigration: Supports a permanent solution for Dreamers but believes legislation could be tied to a broader bill funding more border security.